My new normal is not buying into the Christmas madness

 I have spent the last 12 months being a generous gift-giver to people I know and people I don’t.
 I give when people need it—when friends are sick and need a food package, to celebrate their wins in life with a bottle of champagne, to encourage their passions and make them feel seen and appreciated.
 I do not need a date to gift the people I love in this world.
 And I have also made sure to donate my time, awareness and money to the causes which need my attention, of which, sadly, there are so many.

-I will declare that starving displaced families in Palestine, Ukraine, and a charity which takes in injured and sick street cats have received the bulk of my donations this year.
+I will declare that starving and displaced families in Palestine have received the bulk of my donations this year.

 Decorations/Wrapping/Cards